vimalavinisha/angular2-image-popup/README.md

 ## Contributing

-Check both `CONTRIBUTING.md` and `DEVELOPER.md` in this repository to build and test this library.
+Check `CONTRIBUTING.md` in this repository to build and test this library.
 <br>
 Also, if you want to generate the `internal library documentation`, run `npm run docs` and open `./docs/index.html`.